eostrom/radiant-locations-extension/README.markdown

+## Testing ##

+The Locations extension has two sets of tests:  specs (using RSpec) and features (using Cucumber).
+Specs test individual pieces of the extension; features confirm that the extension as a whole is working as expected.

+To run the specs, use

+    rake spec:extensions EXT=locations

+To run the features, use

+    rake radiant:extensions:locations:features

+However, as of Radiant 0.6.9, running in the test environment will automatically load the BasicExtension fixture, which sets up a route that interferes with integration testing.
+To prevent this, add the following line to config/environment.rb (in your application directory, not the extension directory):

+    config.extensions = [ :locations ] if config.environment == 'test'

+## Sample ##

     <r:location:map div="customers-map">
       <!-- defines a map with location markers -->
       <!-- contents will be replaced by an interactive map, if JS is on -->